 As a contemporary artist, I’m always learning new ways to create original wall art to convert to canvas prints.
 Taking workshops and having another artist critique my art is how to see my paintings in a different light.
 The prickly pear effects were done using a hairdryer to “chase” the color around.
 Prickly pear Cactus art is prevalent here, as in my watercolor of Pitiado.

 Replicating Art to Canvas and Metal Prints

 What is cool about creating wall art in watercolor is I then have it photographed.
 Giving my suppliers the digital files, usually 100 megs or larger at 300 dpi for the best reproduction possible.
-Using only archival materials like ink and substrates to produce beautiful art prints in many different versions, canvas prints, metal prints, and paper.
+Using only archival materials like ink and substrates to produce beautiful art prints in many different canvas prints and metal prints.